mchalapuk/lxc-tricks/README.md

 # LXC container manager

-Small bash script that manages LXC containers, performs operations on one of container all on all configured containers.
+Small bash script that manages LXC containers, performs operations on one of the containers or all configured containers at once.

 ## Prerequisites